jiehan1029/gmail-add-on-boilderplate/readme.md

 ### Contextual triggered and Compose triggered Add-ons
 * Cards for contextual and for compose may not be used interchangeably, because the two triggers pass different information to the callbacks.
 * UI components are the same.
+* Compose trigger event object does not contain accessToken, thus cannot use some `GmailApp` methods, such as `GmailApp.createDraft()`.
+Use `Gmail API` instead.
+See example codes in `./compose/composeAddOn`.

 ### Examples of implementation
 * search threads